iugwuanyi/JS_metagenome-astrobio/Scripts/README.md

 Ifeoma R. Ugwuanyi at ifeoma.r.ugwuanyi@gmail.com.
 ###########################################################################################################

-##Below is a list of all software packages used for metagenome sequence analyses
+Below is a list of all software packages used for metagenome sequence analyses  <br />
-##Quality control
+* Quality control <br />
-#Trimmomatics v0.36
+    * Trimmomatics v0.36 <br />